News this week, that the UK government has (finally) recognised the need to help people with their energy bills is welcome indeed.

 “We’ve closed off the upstairs of the house,” says Janet.
 “We’ve converted our sitting room into a bedroom.
 So we live downstairs.
 I’ve put a curtain over the top of the stairs, which is very thick.
 And we just don’t use the upstairs of the house.”

-Just as Pawnshops are seeing increased trade, the biggest worry for most people is how to eat, heat and manage bills against rising costs.
+The biggest worry for most people is how to eat, heat and manage bills against rising costs.
+Meanwhile, Pawnshops are seeing an increase in trade cashing in on desperation.

 Central heating changed all that.

-Modern homes are much better insulated than older homes, but they are designed with the assumption that energy sources will be secure, efficient and affordable.
+Modern homes are much better insulated than older homes, but they are designed with the assumption that energy will be secure, efficient – and affordable.

 Image: Simon Berger @ Unsplash